SkullKill/ACYONP/README.md

 Access Control Yubikey OTP NFC Pi (ACYONP).
 For Raspberry Pi.
 This is a **Door Access Control using Electronic Door Strike, with Yubikey OTP via NFC / KeyPad / WebInterface for Authentication.**

-please refer to the wiki for pictures of the setup [ACYONP Wiki](https://github.com/SkullKill/ACYONP/wiki)

-This is a **Door Access Control using Electronic Door Strike, with Yubikey OTP via NFC / KeyPad / WebInterface for Authentication.**

 Web interface shows the status of the whole system, along with the ability to enter pin/password/yubikey OTP string for authentication to unlock the door

 Uses Inturrupt and Threads to minimise overhead, and to be non blocking as much as possible.